kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 DSR is enabled by passing `--enable-dsr=true` as a command line switch to the Windows kube-proxy.
 Prior to GA, kube-proxy will ensure that `WinDSR=true` is specified in the feature-gates and will fail to start if DSR is enabled without that.

-Checks for ternminating and service enpoints handle DSR traffic differently than non-DSR traffic to adhere to behavior defined in [KEP-1669: Proxy Terminating Endpoints](https://github.com/kubernetes/enhancements/issues/1669)
+Checks for terminating and service endpoints handle DSR traffic differently than non-DSR traffic to adhere to behavior defined in [KEP-1669: Proxy Terminating Endpoints](https://github.com/kubernetes/enhancements/issues/1669)
 - Local endpoints will be skipped when determining if all endpoints for a service are terminated if DSR is enabled and service type is load balancer.
 - Non-local endpoints will be skipped when considering if all endpoints for a service are non-serving if DSR is enabled and service type is load balancer.